Difference Between OSHA 30-Hour & OSHA 10-Hour

 Validity Period Complete within 6 months Complete within 6 months

-Certification OSHA 10-Hour Certificate + DOL card OSHA 30-Hour Certificate + DOL card
+Credentials OSHA 10-Hour Certificate + DOL card OSHA 30-Hour Certificate + DOL card

 Prerequisite for 30-Hour Not required Can be pursued directly without 10-Hour